 A. Surfing came pretty late in my life.
 To start surfing at the age of 30 isn’t too bad, but when you’re from Montreal it’s not that easy.
 You can’t progress that fast.
 Surfing is a bit of a frustrating sport but at least it’s fair to everybody: you have to put lots of time and practice, and you have to be in good shape.
 Here are my top advices to progress and to stay in shape for the next surf trip, for all the people who, like me, don’t have access to the beach:

-Unlike surfing behind a boat, river surfing requires you swim to get to the wave, and swim back to the shore after falling off the wave.
+Unlike surfing behind a boat, river surfing requires you to swim to get to the wave, and swim back to the shore after falling off the wave.
 Surfing is more than 90% about swimming, so this is great training.
 Also, river surfing makes you practice your “take offs”, your balance, your turns and even more advanced manoeuvres.

 Stand Up Paddleboard (SUP)